SLiV9/numpad/docs/index.md

 ### Instructions

-Numpad code consists of a list of instructions.
-Each instruction is a number (its address) followed by an expression.
+All code consists of a list of instructions.
+Each instruction is a number (its address) followed by a separator `..` and then an expression.

 ```
 100..500